Conflict Between Articles of Incorporation and Bylaws

 In a nonprofit corporation, the articles and bylaws are critically important.

-If you need help with understanding if bylaws supersede articles of incorporation, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding conflict between articles of incorporation and bylaws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.